Christopher Wylie: Millennial Who ‘Broke’ Facebook And Conceived The Internet’s Largest Psychological Warfare

 — The Guardian (@guardian) March 17, 2018

-The basic idea that Christopher Wylie proposed was this: bring big data and social media to an established military methodology – “information operations” – then turn it on the US electorate.
+The basic idea that Christopher Wylie proposed was this: bring big data and social media to an established military methodology – “information operations” – then turn it on the U.S. electorate.

 Stephen Bannon, then the head of Breitbart, immediately hit it off with Wylie.
 Bannon, who has made no secrets about his understanding of politics mirroring culture, was immediately hooked onto Christopher’s idea.
 Bannon believed that for the alt-right to succeed in the United States, the primary need was to first create an influence in the cultural sphere.
 Bannon then took Christopher Wylie to meet with Robert Mercer and his daughter, Rebekah, at her Manhattan apartment.
-Mercer, co-CEO of the hedge fund Renaissance Technologies, listened attentively to Wylie’s idea and promised him the funds to go ahead with the program but only in the event of it working.
+Mercer, co-CEO of the hedge fund Renaissance Technologies, listened attentively to Wylie’s idea and promised him the funds to go ahead with the program, but only in the event of it working.

 “In politics, the money man is usually the dumbest person in the room.
 Whereas it’s the opposite way around with Mercer.
 He said very little, but he really listened.
 He wanted to understand the science.
 And he wanted proof that it worked.”